rayframework/rayframework.github.io/docs/index.md

 * Database Hooks
 * Authentication
 * Protecting API
-* uWSGI built-in server
-* Integration with SQLAlchemy
+* Integration with Peewee and SQLAlchemy
 * Integration with Google App Engine

+## Do you wanna know how to use Ray?
+You can start with the [documentation](https://rayframework.github.io/site/documentation/), the [getting started guide](https://rayframework.github.io/site/getting_started/) or checking a [example of a simple Evernote-like application](https://github.com/felipevolpone/ray/blob/master/examples/simple_note/app.py).

 ## Why use Ray?